Skip to main content

 Data Serialization

-I come across the statement always that JSON is text based whereas protobuf is binary.
-But what confused me always is the fact that, everything is binary at the end.
+I always read that JSON is text based and protobuf is binary.
+Still, one thing confused me.
+In the end, everything is binary.

 text-binary